jackrifkin/jackrifkin/README.md

 ### Currently, I'm...
 - 🎓 Finishing up my B.S. in _Computer Science and Media Arts_ at Northeastern University, graduating this Spring 🤯
-- 👨‍💻 Researching new and creative ways to build motion capture data portraits using TouchDesigner
 - 🏜️ Building a 3D interactive portfolio website with Three.js and Autodesk Maya

   - _**Coming April 2025!**_
+- 👨‍💻 Researching new and creative ways to build motion capture data portraits using TouchDesigner
+- 👨‍💻 Building a Next.js website to showcase the above project
 - 👨‍🎓 Looking for full-time jobs 👀
 - 🧩 Playing Catan